BIRDSgroup/DDI/Application on helminth-diabetes data/Figures, Supplementary Figures and Supplementary Tables/Figure_Suppl_Figs_Suppl_Tbls.md

 1. Before treatment
 2. After treatment

-Run the "MI_script.R" under the **Scripts for Replication** section.
+Run the ["MI_script.R"]() under the [**Scripts**](https://github.com/BIRDSgroup/Double-disease-interaction-analysis-/tree/987bcd0ff4ecaae35eec570c552b21f13ad0b0b3/Application%20on%20helminth-diabetes%20data/Scripts) section.
 This will generate both before and after-treatment ternary plots, which are for **Figure 3**.
+Refer to the [Readme]() file on how to run this script.

 ### Figure 4 - Replication analysis